 Rob Zombie (born as the more mundane Robert Cummings) has been a lifelong horror fan – to the extent that he even purportedly has tattoos of horror characters all over his body.
 Rob Zombie’s fame began with the formation of the metal band White Zombie in 1985, which took its name from the Bela Lugosi film White Zombie (1932).
 The band put out three albums before folding in 1998, after which Rob Zombie put out a further four albums as a solo artist.

 The phrase of Rob Zombie’s career that concerns us here is when he branched out as a director.
 His first film was House of 1000 Corpses (2003), which became a cause celebre when its US distributor refused to release it.
 This propelled an otherwise mediocre backwoods horror film to become a hit and made Rob Zombie a Fangoria pin-up boy.
 Zombie went to strength with the superior sequel The Devil’s Rejects (2005).
-Rob Zombie’s star has considerably risen since then with he being employed to make one of the mock trailers for Quentin Tarantino’s Grindhouse (2007), writing/co-directing the animated The Haunted World of El Superbeasto (2009) and other works such as The Lords of Salem (2012) and 31 (2016).
+Rob Zombie’s star has considerably risen since then with he being employed to make one of the mock trailers for Quentin Tarantino’s Grindhouse (2007), writing/co-directing the animated The Haunted World of El Superbeasto (2009) and other works such as The Lords of Salem (2012), 31 (2016) and 3 from Hell (2019).

 One of the things that takes you aback about Rob Zombie’s films is their nihilistic outlook.
 In both House of 1000 Corpses and The Devil’s Rejects, Rob Zombie is clearly on the side of the psychopathic killers, regarding their outlaw stance with admiration, while looking upon the ordinary people, those that would be the victims in a standard slasher film, with contempt and deservous of the slaughter they receive.
 This makes great contrast to the way that John Carpenter viewed things in the original Halloween where Michael Myers was portrayed as evil incarnate and the world of Laurie Strode and her friends as a sympathetic norm.
 Although Rob Zombie never goes that far, the idea of a Halloween where the sympathy is with Michael Myers as he tears apart the world of Laurie Strode takes you aback – it is surely an outlook that can only be of appeal to serial killers in training.